What is myasthenia gravis?

 For dogs who do not experience severe aspiration pneumonia or weakness of the throat and difficulty swallowing, the prognosis is good for complete recovery within 6–8 months.
 For dogs with a thymoma, the prognosis is guarded unless the mass is completely removed and control of clinical signs is achieved.

 Although myasthenia gravis is treatable, most pets require months of special feeding and medication.
 Anti-acetylcholinesterase medication and immunosuppressive therapy will likely be required for the life of the dog.
-If the dog achieves remission, life quality is generally excellent.
+If the dog achieves remission, quality of life is generally excellent.